alexksso/diveboard-data-paper/paper.md

 ![Figure 9](images/image_9.png)

 This query would show all the *Pterois* occurrences in the dataset on the worldmap (http://cdb.io/1jD3AJI).
 For rendering the data through time we used another option, which was recently created by the CartoDB team, the Torque tool.
-We simply had to indicate in CartoDB which column in the dataset provided the timestamp (using ISO standard) of the occurrence to get this to work. the result is a worldmap where the occurrences of *Pterios* are visualized over time.
-This work is visible online through this url:
+We simply had to indicate in CartoDB which column in the dataset provided the timestamp (using ISO standard) of the occurrence to get this to work.
+The result is a worldmap where the occurrences of *Pterios* are visualized over time.
+This work is visible online through this url: **on lifewatch cartoDB account..?**

+It becomes more interesting if we combine the data from this dataset with the whole GBIF data....